-When it comes to desserts pies are truly an American Classic and a Peach Blueberry Custard is at the top of my list of Summertime Desserts.
+When it comes to desserts pies are truly an American Classic, and a Peach Blueberry Custard is at the top of my list of Summertime Desserts.
 Wouldn’t your family love to sit down to this delicious Peach Blueberry Custard Pie?

-Summertime is definitely the best time of year, everywhere you go you see fresh fruit and vegetables, and summertime food is simply the best.
-Being a southern boy at heart, I do love my pies, and nothing beats an old fashioned Peach Pie.
-I just love walking into the room and smelling ripe peaches, what a great sensation.
+Summertime is definitely the best time of year.
+Everywhere you go you see fresh fruit and vegetables, and summertime food is simply the best.
+Being a southern boy at heart, I do love my pies, and nothing beats an old-fashioned Peach Pie.
+I just love walking into the room and smelling ripe peaches.
+What a great sensation.
 Then biting into one of those peaches as the juices run down my chin……sigh……now that’s summertime to me.

 Peaches, Nectarines, and Plums, the holy trinity of stone fruits, but my favorite summertime pie fruit, has to be peaches!
 Just a plain peach pie with a scoop of vanilla bean ice cream is a wonderful thing, but make a sweet custard, blend in your fresh peaches and throw a nice handful of blueberries, add in a streusel topping and your tasting down-home goodness.

-What do I need to make a Peach Blueberry Custard Pie?
+Ingredients to make Peach Blueberry Custard Pie

 Let’s start by gathering the ingredients we need to make the filling for a Peach Blueberry Custard Pie.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.